wesscoby/qotm/README.md

 ### Overview

 `qotm` is my version of `fortune` but outputs programming quotes (well, plus a few quotes i have created :wink:) and it makes use of both `lolcat` and `cowsay`.
 So it is best to have them installed first.
 And, oh! this is a bash script which runs a Javascript file in the background to fetch the quote from a JSON file, then output.
+Make sure you have `Node.js` installed.

 ![qotm command preview](./preview.png)